wisewizardofthestars/SO-project-2/README.md

 (SO) project 1 implemented in C.

-This part of the project involves the development of a basic file system, called TFS.
+This part of the project involves the implementation of a message broker system that uses TFS to store the messages.

 Made by [@wisewizardofthestars](https://github.com/wisewizardofthestars) and [@mira-eanda](https://github.com/mira-eanda).